stephengroe/service-animal-adoption/README.md

 # PupAbility: Service Animal Adoption App

-**Demo of a marketplace app to connect service animals with their future handlers**
+**Marketplace to connect service animals with those in need**

 Our team built this app in 36 hours as a submission for [Hacks for Humanity 2023](https://www.hacksforhumanity.io/), where it took 2nd place.
-I worked as the sole developer in a five-person multi-disciplinary team.
+I worked as the sole app developer in a five-person multi-disciplinary team.

 - **Live demo:** [https://stephengroe.github.io/service-animal-adoption/](https://stephengroe.github.io/service-animal-adoption/)
 - **Built with:** Vanilla JS, HTML5, CSS3, Webpack